-When the current threshold setting of Iset and/or IOset is exceeded, the current-based protection is activated.
+When the current threshold setting of I{set} and/or IO{set} is exceeded, the current-based protection is activated.
 At the same time, the counters for RETRIP and CBFP are halted until the monitored output contact is controlled (that is, until the primary protection operates).
 When the tripping signal reaches the primary protection stage, the RETRIP and CBFP counters start calculating the set operating time.
 The tripping of the primary protection stage is constantly monitored in this configuration.
 If the current is not reduced below the setting limit or the primary stage tripping signal is not reset, a RETRIP signal is sent to the redundant trip coil.
-If the retripping fails and the current is not reduced below the setting limit or the primary stage tripping signal is not reset, the function also sends a CBFP signal to the incoming feeder circuit breaker.
+If the retripping fails and the current is not reduced below the setting limit or the primary protection function also sends a CBFP signal to the incoming feeder circuit breaker.
 If the primary protection function clears the fault, both counters (RETRIP and CBFP) are reset as soon as the measured current is below the threshold settings or the tripping signal is reset.
 This configuration allows the CBFP to be controlled with current-based functions alone, and other function trips can be excluded from the CBFP functionality.